sparkleo-io/flutter_blue_background/README.md

 ## ⚠️ Android:
-  - The functionality works seamlessly on Android even when the app is fully terminated.
+  - The functionality works on Android even when the app is fully terminated.
   - On Android, direct data retrieval isn't possible after the application terminates.
 Therefore, data retrieval is facilitated through SharedPreferences.

 ### Change the compileSdkVersion and minSdkVersion for Android